jcu-eresearch/matrix-helpers/designs.md

 1. Design areas are turned into `echo` PHP code in a `design_file.php` and this file is cached.

+1. If there are any `Design Customisations` present, these are generated after the main Design PHP file was generated.

-1. Upon a request being served by Matrix, output buffering is turned on, meaning all `echo` calls get buffered.  (see `start()` in `core/include/mysource.inc:541`)
+Then, upon a request being served by Matrix, the following happens:

+1. Output buffering is turned on, meaning all `echo` calls get buffered (see `start()` in `core/include/mysource.inc:541`).

-1. The `design_file.php` is executed via a `require` call, echoing assets and content calls into the system's buffer.
+1. The `design_file.php` for the Design associated with the current Asset is executed via a `require` call, echoing assets and content calls into the system's buffer.

   * Conditional keywords in Page content are resolved (but not keywords themselves)